hadley/adv-r/Subsetting.md

 # Like a matrix
 df[, c("x", "z")]

-# There's an important difference if you select a simple column
+# There's an important difference if you select a simple column:
-# because subsetting matrices simplifies by default, but subsetting
+# matrix subsetting simplifies by default, list subsetting does not.
-# lists does not.
 df["x"]
 df[, "x"]
 ```

 ### S3 objects

-S3 objects are all made of atomic vectors, arrays and lists, so you can always pull apart an S3 object using the knowledge you gain from `str()` and the techniques described above.
+S3 objects are always made up of atomic vectors, arrays and lists, so you can always pull apart an S3 object using the techniques described above and the knowledge you gain from `str()`.

 ### S4